-I have a lot of shade in my garden and I try to pop in as many coneflowers as I can anyway.
+I have a lot of shade in my garden, and I try to pop in as many coneflowers as I can anyway.
 They still bloom in the shade but are less floriferous and can tend to flop over.

 Coneflowers don’t need any special fertilizers throughout the year.
-Plant them with some well-rotted compost and then add compost again in the spring.
+Plant them with some well-rotted compost, and then add compost again in the spring.

 These low-maintenance plants don’t need pruning throughout the year, but you can prune them to increase blooms and extend bloom time.

-When the second wave of flowers blooms, I keep those in place for fall and winter as the birds LOVE to snack on the seeds.
+When the second wave of flowers blooms, I keep them in place for fall and winter as the birds LOVE to snack on the seeds.
 The seed heads dry with a spiky cone above a tall stem.
 I dry the cut flowers for their seed heads to use in crafts and leave the rest in the garden for winter interest.

 Echinacea has been used medicinally throughout the ages.
 The following information is from Rosemary Gladstar’s Herbal Recipes for Vibrant Health.

 These three varieties are most commonly used as medicinal plants.
 The roots, leaves, and flowers all have healing properties.
 Echinacea is a powerful immune-system booster that has no side effects and is safe for children, the elderly, and everyone in between.

 The entire plant can be used to make a tincture that’s handy to have around in cold-and-flu season.
-Take frequently in small doses at the first sign of a virus but stop taking it once you get better as its effectiveness wanes if it’s used too frequently.
+Take it frequently in small doses at the first sign of a virus, but stop taking it once you get better as its effectiveness wanes if it’s used too frequently.

 For the tea, you can use the flowers, leaves, roots, or stems of the plant.
 I like to use the flower petals and leaves.
 Harvest your coneflowers when the flower heads are fully mature.